 Though not a traditional strength lifting exercise like deadlifts or squats, box jumps are another great example of the hip hinge in action.

-This exercise is great for building lower-body power while getting a cardio workout, and is perfect for athletes, helping you run faster and jump higher.
+Box jumps are great for building lower-body power while getting a cardio workout, and particularly beneficial for athletes, helping you run faster and jump higher.

 Hip Thrust

-Hip thrusts (usually done with a barbell) are one of the best exercises out there at targeting the glutes.
+Hip thrusts (usually done with a barbell) are one of the best exercises for building size and strength in the glutes.

-This movement is amazing for lower body power, and a perfect complement to the standing hip hinge exercises we’ve talked about earlier.
+Hip thrusts are amazing for lower body power, and a perfect complement to the standing hip hinge movements we introduced earlier.

 Standing Bent Over Row

-Finally, hip hinge exercises do not necessarily have to involve active movements with the hips.
+Finally, hip hinge exercises do not necessarily have to involve an active hip extension.

-Though the primary muscles worked here are generally the lats and/or delts, the posterior chain also gets a great workout here as you hold the position, similar to the kind of workout you get from holding a plank or wall sit.
+Though you'll primarily work the lats and/or delts, the posterior chain also gets a great workout here as you hold the position, similar to the kind of workout you get from a plank or wall sit.

 What are the Benefits of Hip Hinge Exercises?